typhonjs-fvtt-lib/validate-manifest/README.md

 [![Dependency Status](https://david-dm.org/typhonjs-fvtt/validate-manifest.svg)](https://david-dm.org/typhonjs-fvtt/validate-manifest)

-Providing JSON schemas for Foundry VTT module.json / system.json manifests & League of Extraordinary Foundry Developers manifest plus extensions in addition to compiled validator functions.
+Providing JSON schemas for Foundry VTT module.json / system.json manifests & League of Extraordinary Foundry Developers manifest+ extensions in addition to compiled validator functions.
+The current manifest+ support is `v1.1.0`.

 There are loose and strict variations for the four schema variations.
 Loose variations follow the officially posted manifest and manifest plus specifications and only check that types are correct.
 The strict variations enforce extra